Lover of Men: A Fresh Look at Abraham Lincoln’s Hidden Relationships and Lasting Legacy

 The documentary Lover of Men begins by exploring one of Abraham Lincoln’s most debated and intimate relationships—his bond with Joshua Speed.
 But before diving into the well-documented connection with Speed, Lover of Men first touches on Lincoln’s earlier relationship with Billy Green, a man who played a pivotal role in Lincoln’s formative years.

 In 1831, Lincoln moved to New Salem, where he met Billy Green through his mentor, William Mentor Graham.
 The two quickly hit it off, working together and sharing a cramped living space for 18 months.
-Historians agree that Lincoln and Green, both well-built men, were forced to sleep in such close proximity that body contact was inevitable.
+Historians agree that, because Lincoln and Green, both well-built men, were forced to sleep in such close proximity, body contact was inevitable.
 But for two men to endure such an arrangement for such a long time suggests that it went beyond necessity.
 In fact, Green’s own description of Lincoln’s physical build—remarkably focusing on his thighs rather than the typical references to biceps or physique—raises questions about the nature of their connection.
 This unique detail, coupled with insights from studies on same-sex intimacy during that period, hints at the possibility that their relationship may have been more than just friendly companionship.

 From Billy Green, we then move to the more well-known and complex relationship between Lincoln and Joshua Speed.
 Lincoln met Speed in 1837 when he first arrived in Springfield, Illinois, with hardly a penny to his name.
 Speed offered him a bed in his apartment above the store he owned, and from there, the two shared a home—and a bed—for several years (four to be precise).
 While it wasn’t unusual for men in the 19th century to share beds out of financial necessity, Lover of Men suggests there was something deeper at play.